getgrav/grav-learn/pages/06.forms/02.forms/02.fields-available/docs.md

 Every field accepts a list of attributes you can use.
 Each field could share these common attributes, but particular fields might ignore them.
 The best way to check which attributes are allowed on a field is to check the field description in this page and see which attributes are mentioned.

-This list provides a common grou nd so there's no need to repeat the description of a common field.
+This list provides a common ground so there's no need to repeat the description of a common field.

 [div class="table table-keycol"]
 | Attribute           | Description                                                                                                                                                                                                    |